TopperBB/nodemcuload/README.md

 You can alternatively use the `nodemcuload.py` file standalone.
-Make sure you have the [pyserial](https://pythonhosted.org/pyserial/) library installed and substitute `python nodemcuload.py` for `nodemcuload` in the examples below.
+Make sure you have the [pyserial](https://pythonhosted.org/pyserial/) library installed and substitute `python nodemcuload.py` in place of `nodemcuload` in the examples below.

 Examples
 --------